matthewcobb/techbikers/_rides/lisbon-to-faro.md

 ## The Requirements

-To join this trip, you must raise at €400 for Room to Read (read below).
+To join this trip, you must raise at least €400 for Room to Read (read below).

 ***